mallpunk/wordfeud-cdf/README.md

 - If the Wordfeud API package is not found, ensure it's properly installed: `pip install wordfeud-api`
 - If datapoints are not being created, check that games have been completed since the last run
 - If rating values seem incorrect, the extractor now uses per-game rating data from the Wordfeud API
 - For cleanup issues, ensure you have proper permissions to delete time series in CDF
+- If extraction pipeline reporting fails, check that the pipeline exists and the function has proper permissions
+- For auto-generated pipeline naming issues, verify that the `wordfeud-user` secret is correctly configured